Goodfellas: Lists

-The film was ranked the best of 1990 by Roger Ebert, Gene Siskel, and Peter Travers.
-In a poll of 80 film critics, "Goodfellas" was named the best film of the year by 34 critics.
+The film is ranked the best of 1990 by Roger Ebert, Gene Siskel and Peter Travers.
+In a poll of 80 film critics, Goodfellas was named the best film of the year by 34 critics.
 Director Martin Scorsese was chosen as the year's best director in 45 of the 80 ballots.

 Goodfellas is ranked No. 92 on the AFI's 100 Years...100 Movies (10th Anniversary Edition) list, published in 2007.
 In 2012, the Motion Picture Editors Guild listed Goodfellas as the fifteenth best-edited film of all time based on a survey of its membership.
 In the 2012 Sight & Sound polls, it was ranked the 48th-greatest film ever made in the directors' poll.
+In the subsequent 2022 polls, it was ranked 28th in the directors' poll and tied for 63rd (with Casablanca and The Third Man) in the critics' poll.

 Goodfellas is 39th on James Berardinelli's 2014-made list of the top 100 films of all time.
+In 2014, WhatCulture included Joe Pesci's role in top "10 Most Convincing Movie Psychopath Performances".
 In 2015, Goodfellas ranked 20th on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.
+The February 2020 issue of New York Magazine lists Goodfellas as among "The Best Movies That Lost Best Picture at the Oscars."

 Accolades

-It became one of the seven films to win Best Picture from three out of four major U.S. film critics' groups (LA, NBR, NY, NSFC) along with Nashville, All the President's Men, Terms of Endearment, Pulp Fiction, The Hurt Locker, and Drive My Car.
+Goodfellas is one of eight films to have won Best Picture from three out of the four major U.S. film critics' groups (LA, NY, and NSFC, in its case), along with Nashville, All the President's Men, Terms of Endearment, Pulp Fiction, The Hurt Locker, Drive My Car, and Tár.